facebook/docusaurus/docs/getting-started-publishing.md

 Two of the required parameters are set in the [`siteConfig.js`](api-site-config.md):

 - `organizationName`: The GitHub user or organization that owns the repository.
-In the case of Docusaurus, that would be the "facebookexperimental" GitHub organization.
+In the case of Docusaurus, that would be the "facebook" GitHub organization.
 - `projectName`: The name of the GitHub repository for your project.
-For example, Docusaurus is hosted at https://github.com/facebookexperimental/docusaurus, so our project name in this case would be "docusaurus".
+For example, Docusaurus is hosted at https://github.com/facebook/docusaurus, so our project name in this case would be "docusaurus".

 > While we recommend setting the above in `siteConfig.js`, you can also use environment variables `ORGANIZATION_NAME` and `PROJECT_NAME`.